iurnus/scripps_kaust_model_doc/index.rst

 ##########################################################################

 This is the user guide of Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
-The SKRIPS model is designed to be a state-of-the-art coupled atmosphere-ocean modeling system.
+The SKRIPS model is designed to be a tool for coupled atmosphere-ocean simulation and data assimlation.

 The SKRIPS model currently includes the following models:

-- Atmosphere Solver: WRF (version 4.1.3)
+- Atmosphere Solver: WRF (version 4.5.1)
-- Ocean Solver: MITgcm (version c67m)
+- Ocean Solver: MITgcm (version c68r)
 - Wave Solver: WaveWatch III (version 6.07.1)
-- Driver (coupler): ESMF/NUOPC (version 8.0.0)
+- Driver (coupler): ESMF/NUOPC (version 8.6.0)

 Install the coupled model requires MITgcm, WRF, WW3, ESMF, and their dependencies.
 This user guide details how to install the SKRIPS model and these